 - Mr. Hat has no visible eyes, while Mr. Garrison has a slightly different face and glasses.

 - Two Hasidic boys (one later identified as "Jason") can be seen as minor characters in the cafeteria, and appear in other episodes.
-"Mr. Hankey, the Christmas Poo" and other later episodes identify Kyle's family as being the only Jews in South Park, which is then retconned itself in later seasons.
+"Mr. Hankey, the Christmas Poo" and further episodes identify Kyle's family as being the only Jews in South Park, which is then retconned itself in later seasons.

-- As mentioned in Off-Model, the unaired version of the pilot didn't have Wendy or Pip visible in the classroom as students, but two other girls that were never seen beyond that part were shown in the classroom.
+- As mentioned in Off-Model, the unaired version didn't have Wendy or Pip visible in the classroom as students, but two other girls that were never seen beyond that part were shown in the classroom.
 Bebe was also not visible in the classroom beyond her cameo in the bus scene.

 - "Dildo" was Cartman's Catchphrase Insult throughout the episode.

 - Establishing Series Moment: The episode starts off innocently enough with the boys singing "School Days" while waiting for the bus, only for Kyle to be annoyed once Ike shows up, exclaiming, "Aw, damn it!"
 Cartman then calls Ike a dildo before Kyle punts his baby brother across the street into a bunch of mailboxes.
-By time Cartman starts talking about getting an anal probe, the show makes it very clear that it'll be pushing the boundaries of what's considered acceptable on cable television.
+By the time Cartman starts talking about getting an anal probe, the show makes it very clear that it'll be pushing the boundaries of what's considered acceptable on cable television.